viniciusgugelmin/iam-next-up/README.md

   - Route to update a customer by id
 - DELETE /api/customers/:id
   - Route to delete a customer by id
+- GET /api/sales
+  - Route to get all sales
+- POST /api/sales
+  - Route to create a new sale
+- DELETE /api/sales/:id
+  - Route to delete a sale by id
 ```

 Routes: